scopely/msgpack-sharp/README.md

 Usage
 =====
 This framework is purpose-built for moving DTO's around in a compact and fast way.
 Therefore, it requires that you specify the order of serialized properties so that we can avoid packing things like property names into payloads.
-The easiest way to do this framework is with annotations.
+The easiest way to do this is with annotations.

 ```c#
 // Declare your DTO/message class